-We only observe director performance for directors who were actually nominated to the board but do not observe them for potential candidates who were not nominated.
+We observe director performance for directors who were nominated to the board but do not observe them for potential candidates who were not nominated.
 This "selective labels" problem of observing director performance only for directors who were actually selected is a common issue in prediction problems (see Kleinberg et al., 2017).
-Consequently, we are only able to evaluate the algorithm's predictive ability for nominated directors.
-If decision makers consider features that are not observable to our algorithm in their nominating decisions of directors, the distribution of outcomes in the set with observed labels (nominated directors) could differ from that in the set with missing labels (not nominated directors), even if they share exactly the same observable characteristics.
-In other words, if boards are skilled at using unobservables in their nominating decisions, nominated directors could have higher expected performance than otherwise similar (based on observables) passed-over directors.

-To address this selective-labels problem, for each board appointment in our test set, we construct a realistic pool of potential candidates: directors who joined the board of a smaller neighboring company within a year.
-Presumably these potential candidates would have found the opportunity to be on the board of a larger nearby company attractive, since directorships at larger companies tend to be better paying and more prestigious than directorships at smaller companies.
-They also signaled that they were available and willing to travel to this specific location for board meetings.
-Although we do not observe the performance (i.e. the label) of those potential candidates at the focal firm (this is the essence of the selective labels problem), the design of our candidate pools allows us to observe what we refer to as their "quasi-label": their performance on the board they effectively joined.
-Importantly, quasi-labels do not need to be perfect substitutes to labels in our procedure to assess the algorithms' predictions when labels are missing and the decision maker relies on unobservables.
+If boards are skilled at using unobservables in their nominating decisions, nominated directors could have higher expected performance than otherwise similar (based on observables) passed-over directors.
+To address this selective labels problem, for each board appointment in our test set, we construct a realistic pool of potential candidates: directors who joined the board of a smaller neighboring company within a year.
+Although we do not observe the outcome (the label) of those potential candidates at the focal firm (this is the essence of the selective labels problem), the design of our candidate pools allows us to observe what we refer to as their "quasi-label": their performance on the board they effectively joined.
+We use the distribution of quasi-labels to impute the distribution of labels we would have observed for passed-over directors at the focal firm, and assess whether the algorithm's predictions are informative about how a director will eventually perform relative to alternative candidates.